EliasDH-com/LevelUp_App/README.md

-# Levelup_App_Upkeepify
+# Levelup_App
-The purpose of this application is the maintenance of the various sports clubs of the company in question.
+The purpose of this application is to manage all aspects of the company in question.